Super Smash Bros. Melee

 Birdo trophy

-The description claims Birdo has been "missing from the Nintendo scene for some time" despite the fact that he has appeared in four games since SMB2, the latest being Mario Tennis (2000).
+The description claims Birdo has been "missing from the Nintendo scene for some time" despite the fact that she has appeared in four games since SMB2, including Mario Tennis (2000).

 Coin trophy